geyuying/PAFF_code/README.md

 ## Training
 **Stage-1**: Train your own policy on Env A/B/C of CALVIN dataset.
-In this repo, we follow [HULC](https://github.com/lukashermann/hulc/tree/main) for training the policy, but adopt the pre-trained [MDETR](https://github.com/ashkamath/mdetr) as the visual and language encoder
+In this repo, we follow [HULC](https://github.com/lukashermann/hulc/tree/main) for training the policy, but adopt the pre-trained [MDETR](https://github.com/ashkamath/mdetr) as the visual and language encoder.

 **Stage-2**: Make the policy trained in the first stage ''play'' with a series of randomly generated language instructions in Env D of CALVIN dataset.
 We record these demonstrations including the visual observations and the robot’s actions by the trained policy.